ratilicus/x4/README.md

 - pack_mod.py: pack your MOD dir files into cat/dat and place them inside your X4/extensions dir, so you can test them right away in your game
 - xmf2obj.py: extracting model data and textures and writing obj files that can be opened in Blender, etc
+- search.py: index Ts/labels, and Wares, and search wares to find macros/components

 ###### Finding Macros